Oddys/databricks-job/README.md

 sdist and/or wheel (depending on `--format` option you have provided, default is both) will land in `dist` dir

+## Formatting
+`black` is added to dev dependencies and can be used as a formatter.

+To just display what changes black would have applied:
+`black databricks_job tests --diff`

+To perform re-formatting:
+`black databricks_job tests`

 ## Testing
 For testing `chispa` helper library is used
 (just because it's gotten the most number of stars on Github - https://github.com/MrPowers/chispa)